AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/book/02-Perceptron/02-chapter2.markdown

 ## Formulating logical expressions

 A canonical example of using a perceptron is to express boolean logical gates.
-The idea is to have a perceptron with two inputs (each being a boolean value), and the result of a logical gate as output.
+The idea is to have a perceptron with two inputs (each being a boolean value), and the result of the modeled logical gate as output.

 A little bit of arithmetic indicates that a perceptron with the weights `#(1 1)` and the bias `-1.5` formulates the AND logical gate.
 The AND gate may be represented as the following table: